kofny/easypwd/README.md

 - --gc-split: How to split items of a line in guess number and cracked number file
 - --idx-guess: guess number is at idx-guess, start from 0
 - --idx-pwd: password is at idx-pwd, start from 0
-- --need-sort: need to sort the lines in the file
+- --need-sort: need to sort the data in the file

 **Optional for line style**
 - --upper: Max guess number